InnerSourceCommons/InnerSourcePatterns/dont-bother-looking.md

 ## Title
 * Don't bother looking

+## Also Known As
 * Not looking for stuff internally

-## Problem
-People don't bother looking for internally developed solutions - they might not find the repo at all or be aware of its existence.

 ## Context
 * Software component(s) are available internally but users can't easily find these.
 * This problem is more likely to occur where there are silos in the company (e.g., larger companies; smaller companies may have fewer opportunities for reuse of internally developed software).
 * The company traditionally has been bad at sharing across silos (people don't have the culture of sharing).

+## Problem
+People don't bother looking for internally developed solutions - they might not find the repo at all or be aware of its existence.

 ## Forces
 * No good internal search engine (or not connected to git repositories; and difficult to make this change happen)